qualisys/Real-Time-Protocol-Documentation/client/index.md

 **Start_On_External_Trigger**
 Measurement starts on external trigger.
 The value can be true or false.

+**Start_On_Trigger_NO**
+The `Start_On_Trigger_NO` setting tells QTM if the measurement shall start on external trigger signal from Miqus Sync Unit Trig NO port or the Oqus trigger input.
+The value can be true or false.

+**Start_On_Trigger_NC**
+The `Start_On_Trigger_NC` setting tells QTM if the measurement shall start on external trigger signal from Miqus Sync Unit Trig NC port.
+The value can be true or false.

+**Start_On_Trigger_Software**
+The `Start_On_Trigger_Software` setting tells QTM if the measurement shall start on external trigger signal from a software trigger.
+It can be devices and applications like keyboard, RT clients, telnet command etc. The value can be true or false.

 **External_Time_Base**
 * **Enabled**
   Enable or disable external time base.
 Value can be True or False.